Is the calling for the evacuation of the civilian population from an area where extensive

 avoid such displacement.
 Persons thus evacuated shall be transferred back to their

-homes as soon as hostilities in the area in question have ceased.
+homes as soon as hostilities in the area in question have ceased. - The Occupying Power undertaking such transfers or evacuations shall ensure, to the

 greatest practicable extent, that proper accommodation is provided to receive the